vanhtuan0409/git-report/README.md

 Config variable:

 - emails (list): list of emails.
-When specified `greport` will only collect commits from author with these email
+When specified `greport` will only collect commits from author with these email.
 - repositories (list): list of repository paths on your machine.
 - default_time_range (number of days): when there is no `from` option specified, `greport` will collect all commits within default_time_range to now